sylvainprigent/spitfire/README.md

 # Repo Contents

 We provide 2 implementations of `SPITFIRe`.
-One is the original primal-dual implementation in c++ and works for 2D, 3D and 4D images.
-The second is a pyTorch gradient descent based implementation for 2D images.
-The primal-dual implementation is wrapped to python and available as a napari plugin called [napari-sdeconv](https://www.napari-hub.org/plugins/napari-sdeconv)
+One is the original c++ implementation and works for 2D, 3D and 4D images.
+The second is a python pyTorch based implementation.

 ## SPITFIRe C++